-St. Mary's Cathedral Basilica of the Assumption
+St. Mary's Cathedral Basilica of the Assumption (Covington, Kentucky)

 Backstory and Context

 The difference between a cathedral and basilica has to do with historical and cultural importance, rather than necessarily being directly tied into physical aspects of the church.
-St. Mary’s was designated a minor basilica on July 29, 1953 by Pope Pius IX.
+St. Mary’s was designated a minor basilica on Dec.
+8, 1953, by Pope Pius IX.
 There are only four major basilicas in the world, and they are all located in Rome.
-The decision to expand the church into a cathedral was hatched in 1851 when it became clear that St. Mary’s Church could no longer accommodate the growing Covington population.
-Construction planning began in 1885 and the cathedral was finished in 1915.
-The cathedral also hosts regular sacred music concerts featuring local, national, and international musicians.
-The cathedral is home to a historic organ, known as the Matthias Schwab Organ that dates back to 1859.
+The decision to expand the church into a cathedral was hatched in 1851.
+That's when it became clear that St. Mary’s Church could no longer accommodate the growing Covington population.
+Construction planning began in 1885.
+The cathedral project officially terminated in 1915.
+However, it remains incomplete to this day with the planned 52-foot towers unbuilt.
+The cathedral is home to a historic organ, known as the Matthias Schwab Organ, which dates back to 1859.

 Since 1946, extensive repairs have been made to the exterior.
 The interior has been cleaned and repaired as well.
 The heating and lighting have been modernized, installation has been installed, and sound amplifications have been improved.
 It isn't only a meeting place for parishioners.
 It serves as a study for students of architecture, art, and design.
 Many consider it an architectural masterpiece.
 The cathedral also hosts regular sacred music concerts featuring local, national, and international musicians.
 As long as at least two weeks' notice is given, groups of at least ten can schedule docent-guided tours.

 Cathedral Basilica of the Assumption, National Register of Historic Places.
 Accessed July 28th 2020. https://npgallery.nps.gov/GetAsset/94f39db7-c7c5-499c-b2b6-c322606f961c/.